 - 2003: AMI elects to outsource the management of all of their clients’ fixed income portfolios to a local sub-advisor.

-- 2008: AMI launches a second equity strategy, AMI Small Cap Growth Equity, which is managed in an identical fashion as the large cap growth strategy but focuses on investing in domestic firms with a capitalization between $100 million and $3 billion.
+- 2008: AMI launches a second equity strategy, AMI Small Cap Growth Equity, which is managed in an identical fashion as the large cap growth strategy but focuses on investing in domestic firms with a market capitalization of between $100 million and $3 billion.